architkhullar/RobotMotionPlanning_TermProject/README.md

 * ![primitive2](https://github.com/architkhullar/RobotMotionPlanning_TermProject/blob/master/Images/primitive_2.JPG)

- * For the third module, a RRT with these primitive motion contrainst were implemented which can be found [here](https://github.com/architkhullar/RobotMotionPlanning_TermProject/blob/master/RRT_NonHolonomic_R2S1.m), whcih looks like:
+ * For the third module, a RRT with these primitive motion contrainst were implemented which can be found [here](https://github.com/architkhullar/RobotMotionPlanning_TermProject/blob/master/RRT_NonHolonomic_R2S1.m),which looks like:

  ![Combined RRT](https://github.com/architkhullar/RobotMotionPlanning_TermProject/blob/master/Images/0.jpg)

 * **After this bias along the staright path from the initial to the final confiuration was added as:**